 The first line care for ischemic stroke patients is treatment with a drug called Alteplase, also known as tPA, which can only be given within four-and-a-half hours of symptom onset.
-If the patient arrives within four hours of symptom onset, our team works aggressively to provide this treatment — for eligible patients — as quickly as possible.
+If the patient arrives within that time window, our team works aggressively to provide this treatment — for eligible patients — as quickly as possible.

 Nearly 2 million brain cells die every minute during a stroke.
 For this reason, it is essential to treat stroke as quickly as possible.
-The American Heart/American Stroke Association’s national goal is to treat ischemic stroke patients within 45 minutes of patient arrival to the Emergency Department.
-At El Camino Health, our goal is to treat ischemic stroke patients as quickly as possible, but no longer than 30 minutes after they’ve arrived at the hospital.
+At El Camino Health, our goal is to treat ischemic stroke patients as quickly as possible, and no longer than 30 minutes after they’ve arrived at the hospital.
 Even during the COVID-19 pandemic, we were able to keep our treatment times to a minimum.

 For stroke patients with the most severe ischemic stroke, the stroke team at El Camino Health in Mountain View offers an advanced treatment called mechanical thrombectomy.
 Mechanical thrombectomy is a treatment provided by specialized physicians called neurointerventionalists.
 These highly skilled physicians can remove clots that block large blood vessels using a device called a stent retriever that grabs clots and removes them, in order to reestablish blood flow to the brain.